goblimey/learn-unix/README.md

 because it teaches the student by getting her to use real UNIX commands on a real UNIX system.

-Learn offers a number of courses, including Files and More Files.
+Learn offers a number of courses, the most useful being Files and More Files.
-With good progress,image
+With good progress,
 it should be possible to get through both of those in one day, but it would probably be better done in a series of short sessions.

-The files and More Files courses are the most useful.
-The others cover software that has mostly fallen out of use.
-For example, the course on editing files explains how to use a command line editor.

 The learn software was aimed at an American audience, colleagues at Bell labs in the nineteen seventies.